-Sunday Art Market in the Cathedral Quarter
+19th Annual Belfast Mela Festival - Ulster Tatler

-The 19th edition of the Belfast Mela festival is taking place from the 16th to the 24th of August 2025, starting with the Mela Carnival, a free parade, which begins at Writer’s Square and finishes at the City Hall on the 16th of August.
+The 19th edition of the Belfast Mela festival is taking place from 16th to 24th August 2025, starting with the Mela Carnival, a free parade, which begins at Writer’s Square and finishes at the City Hall on 16th August.
 Belfast Mela festival also has an exciting line-up of global music, dance, theatre, wellbeing, food, art, and immersive experiences throughout the week, such as Baba Bollywood, The Fake Shaadi, Silk Road Supper and Tala.
-On the 24th of August the festival culminates with Mela Day, a vibrant event in Botanic Gardens where attendees can enjoy music, dance, food and art celebrating Belfast’s diverse communities.
+On 24th August the festival culminates with Mela Day, a vibrant event in Botanic Gardens where attendees can enjoy music, dance, food and art celebrating Belfast’s diverse communities.

 Full information on all events and booking information is available at www.belfastmela.org.uk